aocoronel/neostow-rs/README.md

 - [aocoronel/neostow-nim](https://github.com/aocoronel/neostow-nim): No longer maintained.
 - [aocoronel/neostow-sh](https://github.com/aocoronel/neostow-sh)

+## C Edition

+This project is the fourth on the `neostow` rewrites series, mainly for Rust learning purposes.
+The original `neostow` is the POSIX shell version.

+### Bugs

+Currently, there is no known bug.

+### Vulnerabilities

+Currently, there is no known vulnerabilities.

 ## Features

 - **Flexible symlink creation**: Create symlinks from any relative source to any destination.